Rewind X Lightpaper

 Protocol Access

 RWXT-based NFT tiers reduce the Protection Activation Fee when creating Protected Transfers.
-These discounts do not apply to the Rewind Fee, which is determined independently by the integrity engine.

 NFT Tier Access